The role of the galaxy stellar mass function in determining the cosmological distribution of astrophysical transients with applications to fast radio bursts and merging binary black holes: Introduction

 Instead of focusing on individual FRBs, several works \citep{ZZLL2021,James2022_1} have tried to study the whole population of FRBs with available data.
 This has the advantage that our inference is sensitive to the properties of the average population of FRBs and is not driven by a few outlier events.
 Using a catalogue of FRBs detected by the CHIME collaboration \citep{Chime_catalog}, a recent work \citep{Gupta2025} constrained the progenitor model of FRBs.
 They find that a model where the FRB population depends upon a combination of star formation rate and stellar mass of host galaxy, describes the present data very well.
 Another work, \cite{HM2025}, used a sample of $\sim 50$ localized FRBs, with measured star formation rate and host galaxy stellar mass, to arrive at a similar conclusion.

 Typically, in the FRB population analysis, a template of cosmological star formation rate is used \citep{Gupta2025}.
 This template is derived by fitting directly measured star formation rate data from surveys at $z\lesssim 4$ \citep{MD2014}.
 In doing so, it is implicitly assumed that all galaxies contribute to FRB formation.
 However, it is possible that only a subset of all galaxies are likely to potentially host FRBs.
 This may affect our derived conclusions from such an analysis regarding the efficiency of FRB formation in these galaxies.
 In this paper, we use the observed galaxy stellar mass function to compute the cosmological star formation rate and stellar mass density.
 This construction can naturally capture any preference for FRB hosting galaxies.
-Using the empirically observed distribution for stellar mass of host galaxies, we find that the relevant cosmological stellar mass density and star formation rate has been over-estimated in previous works.
+As a proof of concept, using the empirically observed distribution for stellar mass of host galaxies at face value, we find that the relevant cosmological stellar mass density and star formation rate may have been over-estimated in previous works.
 We also find that bias can be introduced in inferring parameters if we do not take into account this distribution, given a population of observed FRBs.

-The ideas presented in this paper are not specific to FRBs as such and are applicable to the distributions of, e.g., Gamma Ray Bursts \citep{PGSGVNSMCG2016,WP2010,PD2021}and Gravitational wave (GW) events \citep{LIGO2023}.
+The ideas presented in this paper are not specific to FRBs as such and are applicable to the distributions of, e.g., Gamma Ray Bursts \citep{PGSGVNSMCG2016,WP2010,PD2021} and Gravitational wave (GW) events \citep{LIGO2023}.
 Unlike FRBs, it is difficult to localize the host galaxy of merging binary black holes (BBHs), using GW data alone.
 The cosmological distribution of merging BBHs provide an indirect way to probe the host galaxy properties of these objects.
 In the data analysis step, as in the case of FRBs, a similar template of cosmological star formation is assumed in the case of BBHs.
 Using such a template, the authors in \cite{Vijaykumar2024} showed that the distribution of BBH is consistent with host galaxies weighted by their star formation rate and less than about 43 percent (90 percent confidence) of mergers follow a sample of stellar mass weighted galaxies.
-In this work, we show that such inference can give biased results.
+In this work, we show that this interpretation may be biased.
 Alternatively, we can use the galaxy stellar mass function in conjuction with cosmological distribution of BBHs to infer the host galaxy properties more accurately.